 - What they struggle with?

-- and what they aspire to?
+- What they aspire to?

-Sooner or later in your time as a team leader, you’ll be asked this exact question and told to plot your response on the potential axis of your 9-box grid.
+Sooner or later in your assignment as a team leader, you’ll be asked this exact question and told to plot your response on the potential axis of your 9-box grid.
 And as you ponder your answer, you’ll pretty quickly run into some challenges.
 You might be quite clear that Jack is doing really well in his job today, but find yourself unsure of whether that means he has potential.
-And you might be equally certain that Jill is also doing well, but at the same time realize that her job is very different from Jack’s job.
+And you might be equally certain that Katherine is also doing well, but at the same time realize that her job is very different from Jack’s job.
 If one of them has potential, does the other?